Kevin Kwan Loucks: Orange County Great Park

 In 2011 Loucks was selected as Artist-in-Residence at the Orange County Great Park in Irvine, California.
 He conceived and developed an eight-concert chamber music series that featured Canadian cellist Denis Brott, Alarm Will Sound clarinetist Bill Kalinkos, The Krechkovsky/Loucks Duo, and Trio Céleste among others.
 Each individual program included unique interactions with the audience, public workshops, lectures, and special programs for kids.
 It was through the success of this residency that then Mayor of Irvine, Sukhee Kang, convinced Loucks and Krechkovsky to move to Irvine, California.

 Chamber Music | OC

-Launched in 2012 by Loucks and Krechkovsky, Chamber Music | OC is a unique arts initiative designed to address what Loucks says are many of the complex issues facing performers and audiences alike: "It is a project that embodies the most important elements shaping classical music today – a commitment to the art of performance, educating the next generation of young musicians, and the necessity to contribute to one’s community through the arts.”
+Launched in 2012 by Loucks and Krechkovsky, Chamber Music | OC is an arts initiative designed to address what Loucks states are many of the complex issues facing performers and audiences alike: "It is a project that embodies the most important elements shaping classical music today – a commitment to the art of performance, educating the next generation of young musicians, and the necessity to contribute to one’s community through the arts.”
 Krechkovsky currently serves as the organization's Director of Education while Loucks serves as a member of the Pre-College Faculty.